PeterCamilleri/format_engine/README.md

 first looking up their long name, listed first, and then if the long name is not found, their short name, listed second is tried.

-**Note:** If a format string does not correspond to an entry in the library, an exception occurs.
+**Note:** If a format specification does not correspond to an entry in the library, an exception occurs.
+For example

+    RuntimeError detected: Unsupported tag = "%!!!d"

 ## Formatting / Parsing Blocks